The cimbasso is an Italian instrument designed in the 19th Century and popularized by Verdi as a variation of the trombone 1,2.

 - Basson: More advanced than serpentine and made of brass.

 - Ophicleide: With valves and keys

-- Bombardon: Similar to ophicleide, the use between one and the other was based on popularity and preference.
+- Bombardon: Similar to ophicleide, the use of one and the other were based on popularity and preference.

 - Modern cimbasso: Harmonic with the rest of trombones.